jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 ## Overview
 This project analyzes 10 years of trends in four major chronic health conditions: **obesity, diabetes, smoking, and depression**.
 Public health data from the **[CDC Behavioral Risk Factor Surveillance System (BRFSS)](data/data_link.md)** was used to examine changes from 2012 to 2022 across the five most populous U.S. states: **California, Texas, Florida, New York, and Pennsylvania.**

-The goal is to identify long-term shifts in health outcomes, compare state-level patterns to national averages, and pinpoint areas where public health efforts may be most needed.
+The goal is to uncover long-term shifts in health outcomes, compare state-level patterns against the five-state average, and pinpoint areas where public health efforts may be most needed.
 The analysis is designed to help health agencies and decision-makers respond to emerging trends.

 ## Objectives
 * Track how **obesity, diabetes, smoking, and depression** changed from 2012 to 2022
 * Compare chronic health trends across five of the most populous U.S. states
-* Identify states that consistently perform above or below national averages
+* Identify states that consistently perform above or below the five-state average
 * Highlight shifts that may require targeted public health action
 * Visualize state-level trends through an interactive dashboard designed for public health insights